MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 2. Copy the Microsoft.EnterpriseManagement.GatewayApprovalTool.exe from the installation media to the Operations Manager installation directory.

-### Registering the gateway with the management group
+### Register the gateway with the management group

 This procedure registers the gateway server with the management group, and when this is completed, the gateway server appears in the Discovered Inventory view of the management group.